kubernetes/website/content/en/docs/concepts/configuration/secret.md

 ### Docker config Secrets

-You can use one of the following `type` values to create a Secret to store the credentials for accessing a Docker registry for images.
+You can use one of the following `type` values to create a Secret to store the credentials for accessing a container image registry:

 - `kubernetes.io/dockercfg`
 - `kubernetes.io/dockerconfigjson`

-The `kubernetes.io/dockercfg` type is reserved to store a serialized `~/.dockercfg` which is the legacy format for configuring Docker command line.
+The `kubernetes.io/dockercfg` type is reserved to store a serialized `~/.dockercfg` which is the legacy format for configuring Docker.
-When using this Secret type, you have to ensure the Secret `data` field contains a `.dockercfg` key whose value is content of a `~/.dockercfg` file encoded in the base64 format.
+When using this Secret type, you have to ensure the Secret `data` field contains a `.dockercfg` key whose value is content of a `~/.dockercfg` file encoded using base64.

 The `kubernetes.io/dockerconfigjson` type is designed for storing a serialized JSON that follows the same format rules as the `~/.docker/config.json` file